Valencian pilota: Betting

 Betting is inherent to the sport in its professional version and it is arguably the main factor which has kept the game alive, unlike similar games played elsewhere which ended up fading away.
 This is because betting allows professional players to exist, which creates rivalries and increases the entertaining dimension of the sport for the audience.
 Spectators of Valencian pilota can bet on one of the two sides, and the trinquets and the marxador gets a commission from these bets.

 The two teams dress either with red or blue shirts.
 Bets are made for one color (red or blue) winning, for a certain margin of victory points, or for an expected way to score each particular point.

 Remarkably high amounts of money may be bet during relevant games involving famous players.
 The more famous players become, the more betting is involved and so their personal revenue.

+Players

-PlayersValencian pilota players are called pilotaris or pilotaires.
+Valencian pilota players are called pilotaris or pilotaires.
 Usually amateur players are only proficient in one variant, but professional players tend to be hired for social events and exhibitions in other variants.
 There are now only two variants with professional players: Escala i corda and Raspall.

 Traditionally, each player managed his own agenda and arranged his fees, but in 2005 a new company, ValNet, presided over by the retired pilotari Fredi contracted almost all professional players.

 For a list of relevant historical or active players, see Valencian pilotaris.
 Also, see below for the existing professional leagues and competitions.